···

 Question Every 'Can't'

-Is it impossible, or just very difficult?
-Permanent, or current?
+Is it impossible, or just very hard?
+Permanent, or just right now?

 Find Micro-Exits

-Can't change everything?
+Can't change the whole situation?
 Change one small thing within it.

-Others might see options you've dismissed from the inside.
+Others often see possibilities you've dismissed from the inside.

-Sometimes the trapped feeling isn't about a specific situation — it's a vague sense that something is wrong but you can't name it.
-When the feeling is hard to pin down, it often means that something feels off at a deeper level.
+Sometimes the trapped feeling isn't about a specific situation — it's a vague sense that something is wrong but you can't name what.
+When the feeling is hard to pin down, it might mean that something feels off underneath.

 When You Can't Name What's Wrong